darrenfishell/data-projects/retail-power-compare/readme.md

 The same comparison is then made at the regional utility level, comparing the average retail price to the weighted average or average standard offer price by regional utility.

-The "what-if" scenario in this case consider then asks what if all power in the small class for those years were purchased at the standard offer price?
+The "what-if" scenario in this case then asks: what if all power in the small class for those years were purchased at the standard offer price?